datagrok-ai/public/help/develop/packages/rest-api.md

 * `POST /public/v1/tables/{table}` – Upload a table to Datagrok.
 If table already exists, replace it's data.
 If table name specifies project, add uploaded table to a project.

 ## Dashboards
-This section includes endpoints to manage dashboards in Datagrok, such as creating dashboards and sharing them with specific groups.
-To learn more about identifiers of dashboards, groups, users and tables, refer to [this section](#identifiers).
+This section includes endpoints to manage [dashboards](../../datagrok/concepts/project/dashboard) in Datagrok, such as creating dashboards and sharing them with specific groups.
+To learn more about identifiers of dashboards and tables, refer to [this section](#identifiers).

 **Endpoints**
 * `POST /public/v1/dashboards/{name}/{table_ids}` – Create a new dashboard containing specified tables.
 Supports upload of [project layout](../how-to/layouts.md#project-layouts) in the request body.
-* `GET /public/v1/dashboards/{id}/shares{?groups,access}` – Share access to a dashboard with specified groups or users.
+* `GET /public/v1/dashboards/{id}/shares{?groups,access}` – Share access to a dashboard with specified groups or users by their names.

 ## Functions
 Datagrok Rest API allows you to invoke function calls within Datagrok with specified parameters.